MarijaBorisov/ngsi-tools/README.md

 ## Install

-NGSI Connector API can be installed from two sources, one of them is this repository and other is Docker Hub which can be found on
+NGSI Connector API can be installed from two sources, one of them is this repository and the other is Docker Hub which can be found on
 [Docker](https://cloud.docker.com/u/waste4think/repository/docker/waste4think/ngsi-connector) repository.

 #### Docker Hub
-  1. Make sure you have Docker and Docker-Compose installed on your server/machine, more info about this can be found on following [Documentation](https://docs.docker.com/docker-for-windows/install/)
+  1. Make sure you have Docker and Docker-Compose installed on your server/machine, more info about this can be found on the following [Documentation](https://docs.docker.com/docker-for-windows/install/)
   2. Go to Waste4think official [Docker](https://cloud.docker.com/u/waste4think/repository/docker/waste4think/ngsi-connector) repository.
   3. Example of running NGSI Connector API from Docker Hub would be:
     * **`docker run -p port_map:3002 --name <container-name> waste4think/ngsi-connector`**
   6. This method of the running connector will start with a default configuration, meaning it expects Fiware Orion to be running locally on port 1026.
 In order to avoid this and add your configuration Docker volumes mapping must be used.
 More info in official [Volume](https://docs.docker.com/storage/volumes/) documentation.
   7. Example of running NGSI Connector API from Docker Hub using volumes would be:
     * **`docker run -p port_map:3002 -v config.js:/opt/nconnector/config.js --name <container-name> waste4think/ngsi-connector`**
-  8. In config.js you have some vital configuration settings, but most important Fiware Orion instance URL, more information on about this can be found in [Configuration]() section.
+  8. In config.js you have some vital configuration settings, but most important Fiware Orion instance URL, more information on about this can be found in the [Configuration]() section.
-  9. After these steps you can start using NGSI Connector API, more info about the use of API can be found in [Usage](#usage) section.
+  9. After these steps you can start using NGSI Connector API, more info about the use of API can be found in the [Usage](#usage) section.
     * **`important`** Fiware Orion default instance is secured by Fiware Pep-Proxy and it will require token in order to start testing change header setting in config.js from 3 to 2 in order to test with a local instance of Fiware Orion.

 #### Git Lab
   1. Clone/Download this GitLab repository
-  2. Change **`config.js`** most critical information is Fiware Orion Url, more detail regarding this config can be found in [Configuration]() section.
+  2. Change **`config.js`** most critical information is Fiware Orion Url, more detail regarding this config can be found in the [Configuration]() section.
   3. To have locally your Fiware Orion Context Broker instance, together with MongoDB database, go to `/extras/docker/orion_mongo` folder and issue
    **`docker-compose up -d`**
   4. Install dependencies for NGSI Connector API:
    **`npm install`**
   5. Start NGSI Connector API:
    **`npm start`**
-  6. After these steps you can start using NGSI Connector API, more info about the use of API can be found in [Usage](#usage) section.
+  6. After these steps you can start using NGSI Connector API, more info about the use of API can be found in the [Usage](#usage) section.

 [Top](#waste4think-ngsi-connector-api)